Welcome to CAC Summer Camps!

 Consider the information below and speak with our education team if you have any questions.
 We will do our very best to ensure it is a positive experience for all campers!
 Contact the Education department at 312.561.2158 or

-Programs are small (16 students) and will be staffed by two adults.
+Virtual programs are small (30 students) and will be staffed by two adults.
 Our staff members are all college graduates with education experience.

-Programs are highly interactive, but include classroom-like settings.
-There are academic components and we expect campers to want and be able to take notes, sketch and listen to presentations for 30-45 minutes.
+Programs are highly interactive, but include independent, self-paced activities.
+There are academic components and we expect campers to want and be able to take notes, observe, sketch and listen to presentations for 30-45 minutes.
 Activities completed at home include step-by-step instructions, yet final project outcomes are open ended and student-informed.

-Camps require students to be able to transition quickly multiple times each day.
-For example, a 10-minute morning meeting might be followed by a walking tour or a visit to an architecture firm.
+Camps require students to be able to transition multiple times each day.
 Campers should be comfortable meeting many new people in various settings, transitioning from quiet to active time and alternating between individual and group work.
 In a virtual camp setting, campers will have additional flexibility to transition between activities at their own pace.